hackerb9/lsix/README.md

 Because lsix uses ImageMagick pretty much any image format will be supported.
 However, some may be slow to render (like PDF), so lsix doesn't show them unless you ask specifically.
-If you want to force a listing of certain type of image simply specify the filenames or use a wildcard (`*.pdf` in the example below),.
+If you want to force a listing of a certain type of image simply specify the filenames or use a wildcard (`*.pdf` in the example below),.

 ![Example 1 of lsix usage](/README.md.d/example1.png "Most basic usage")